 The C1 Advanced has 4 parts : Reading and Use of English, Listening, Speaking and Writing.
 Let’s take a more detailed look at what it inside the writing paper of C1 Advanced (formerly CAE) exam.
 The writing paper is designed to test your ability to communicate in written form.
 You might be asked to write a letter or email, an essay, a proposal, a report or a review.
 Remember that each has a different style and tone.
 Going beyond basic grammar and lexis is expected at this level.

-This section of the exam has 2 parts and a total allocated time of 1 hour and 30 minutes.
+This section of the exam has 2 parts and a total allocated time of 1hourand30minutes.
+Start reading now and get on the right track to ace the CAE exam!

 Let’s look at each part separately and see what skills are required to complete these tasks, and how much time you have for each.